Salon owner responds to Nancy Pelosi's "setup" claim after video of her salon visit surfaces

 According to CBS San Francisco, Pelosi's office said in a statement on Tuesday: "The Speaker always wears a mask and complies with local COVID requirements.
 This business offered for the Speaker to come in on a Monday and told her they were allowed by the city to have one customer at a time in the business.
 The Speaker complied with the rules as presented to her by this establishment."

 Pelosi told reporters on Wednesday she takes responsibility for trusting the word of the salon that she's been to "many times" when they said they could accommodate one person at a time.
-She said they now owe her "an apology for setting [me] up," according to CBS San Francisco.
+She said they now owe her "an apology for setting [me] up."

 She also said she has "been inundated by people who are in the hair service industry who said, 'Thank you for calling attention to this.
 We need to get back to work.'"

 "Many of them are annoyed at the setup that was there for a purpose that has nothing to do with ending the crisis.
 There's more to this that I'm not going into.
-It was clearly a setup," she continued, according to CBS San Francisco.
+It was clearly a setup," she continued.

 Salon owner Erica Kious responded to Pelosi's claim on Fox News Wednesday night, saying the idea that she set Pelosi up was "absolutely false."